pixelsdb/pixels/pixels-turbo/pixels-worker-vhive/README.md

 ## Docker Build

-After `docker` installation, use the `Dockerfile` under the root directory of `pixels-worker-hive` to build the docker image:
+After `docker` installation, use the `Dockerfile` under the root directory of `pixels-worker-vhive` to build the docker image:

 ```bash
 # run the following command under the root directory of pixels-worker-vhive module